TO ALL MEMBERS AS FROM 13th May ALL LAKES WILL BE OPEN FOR FISHING. PLEASE READ THE COVID RULES POSTED AT THE LAKE. TXT LAKE MANAGER BEFORE FISHING.

 Standard club rules apply and ensure that the gate is locked and the enterance code is not visible once you have entered.

-At the present time all platforms are of wooden construction so as always use some common sense and ensure the area you are fishing from is safe
+All platforms are of wooden construction so as always use some common sense and ensure the area you are fishing from is safe

 RIVER FROME WINTERBOURNE